-(a) Appointments may be offered on a tenured, tenure-earning, or non-tenure-earning basis.

-(b) The ranks Assistant Professor, Associate Professor, and Professor shall be provided to employees who have tenured or tenure-earning appointments except under the following circumstances:

-(1) When an employee holding one of these ranks is placed on a terminal contract, the employee's rank will be retained for the duration of that contract;

-(2) Up to five (5) untenured, non-tenure earning employees appointed annually whose rank is specifically approved by the president or president's representative;

-(3) Individuals who have officially retired from universities or other organizations who are least 55 years of age;

-(4) Tenured employees who decide to give up their tenured status to take advantage of whatever incentives might be offered by such an appointment;

-(5) Individuals who have held the rank of professor for at least seven (7) years at an institution of higher education;

-(6) Employees with the prefix visiting, provisional, courtesy, clinical, or research appended to the rank of assistant professor, associate professor, or professor; and

-(7) Non-tenure earning employees whose rank, as of the date of ratification of this Agreement, violates the preceding provision.

-(c) Non-tenure-earning multiyear renewable appointments of two to five year duration may be offered.
-Such appointments shall not be provided to employees with the ranks of assistant professor, associate professor, or professor except under the circumstances of 8.5(b)(2) through 8.5(b)(7), but shall not be offered to visiting, research, or provisional employees.

-(d) Visiting Appointments.
+- (a) Appointments may be offered on a tenured, tenure-earning, or non-tenure-earning basis. - (b) The ranks assistant professor, associate professor, and professor shall be provided to employees who have tenured or tenure-earning appointments-earning appointments except under the following circumstances: - (1) When an employee holding one of these ranksranks is placed on a terminal contract, the employee's rank will be retained for the duration of that contract; - (2) Up to five untenured, non-tenure earning employees appointed annually whose rank is specifically approved by the president or president's representative; - (3) Individuals who have officially retired from universities or other organizations who are least 55 years of age; - (4) Tenured employees who decide to give up their tenured status to take advantage of whatever incentives might be offered by such an appointment; - (5) Individuals who have held the rank of professor for at least seven years at an institution of higher education; - (6) Employees with the prefix visiting, provisional, courtesy, clinical, or research appended to the rank of assistant professor, associate professor, or professor; and - (7) Non-tenure earning employees whose rank, as of the date of ratification of this Agreement, violates the preceding provision. - (c) Non-tenure-\earning multiyear renewable appointments of two\ to five-\year duration may be offered.
+Such appointmentsappointments shall not be provided to employees with the ranksranks of assistant professor, associate professor, or professor except under the circumstances of 8.5(b)(2) through 8.5(b)(7), butnoted in this section, and shall not be offered to visiting, research, or provisional employees. - (d) Visiting Appointments.
 A visiting appointment is one made to a person having appropriate professional qualifications but not expected to be available for more than a limited period, or to a person in a position which the University does not expect to be available for more than a limited period.
-A visiting appointment may not exceed a total of four years.
+A visiting appointment, or a sequence of visiting appointments (i.e., an initial appointment followed by another visiting appointment) may not exceed a total of four years.
+Similarly, a non-renewable (non-searched) appointment may not exceed a total of 12 months. - (1) Non-searched, Non-renewable appointment.
+An employee who has already worked any non-renewable (non-searched) appointment at the university may not be offered an additional non-renewable appointment after 12 months have been served.